bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 5. Acceptance criteria
 Minimum Viable Product:
+- Update the Chris-store ui by replacing the Undux with Redux.
-- Design an efficient front-end interface to interact between users and cloud server.
+- Design an efficient front-end interface to interact between users and cloud server by using Redux.
-- Understand the multiparty computation structure, optimize the front end to help users search data faster.
+- Understand the multiparty computation structure, implement some components to optimize the front end to help users search data faster.

 Potential stretch goals:
 - Get page response time down